-- ID.
-Social Security card, drivers licence, passport or birth certificate is acceptable.
+ID.
+Social Security card, drivers license, passport or birth certificate is acceptable.

 For opening an account online you’ll need to scan any documents and make the deposit using a debit or credit card or make a transfer from another account.

 Whether online or in person, you’re required to fill out an application.
 In order to approve your account, the bank runs a credit check, checking on your banking history.
 If you’re approved you’ll be given your account and routing number along with other account information.